 Let them cool completely on a cooling rack.

 These gluten-free blueberry banana sourdough muffins are great for breakfast or as a snack!
-Try it with some ghee too.
+Have it with some ghee too.
 So yummy!

-If you try this recipe, please leave a comment or rating below.
+How did you like these muffins?
+Please leave a comment or rating below.
 Thanks!